samkennerly/braidcoin/README.md

 minernet.py:

+  - generate uplinks() and downlinks() ?
-  - find cohorts. color by cohort?
+  - find cohorts
+    - find 1/2/4/8... parents and do binary search?
     - do we need to detect incest?
+  - color by cohort
   - check old code for geometric distro
   - do we need class Miner, or are indices enough?
     - see Node.tick, Node.hremaining